Brandon12200/CFB-Market-Edge-Platform/README.md

 # List all P4 games for a week
 python main.py --list-games 1

-# Analyze all games in a week
+# Analyze all games in a week (simplified analysis currently available)
 python main.py --analyze-week 8 --min-edge 3.0

 # See all supported teams